 Then as the trend loses steam the Professionals switch back into hedging.

-5 Ways to use Commitment of Traders in your Emini trading
+Here are 5 ways to use the Commitment of Traders data

-The Commitment of Traders analysis is secondary in my Emini trading.
+Analysis of the Commitment of Traders data is secondary in my Emini trading.
 The data is only released weekly and I put more emphasis on price cycles, volume momentum and Professional activity.
 That being said, the Commitment of Traders data is useful in confirming over-bought/sold levels and identifying potential market turning points.

 Here are my suggestions for using Commitment of Traders analysis in Emini trading: